2025 PN7

 ' is a small near-Earth asteroid and the most recently discovered quasi-satellite of Earth.
-First observed on 2 August 2025 by the Pan-STARRS 1 telescope at Haleakala Observatory in Hawaii, is a member of the Arjuna asteroid group—near-Earth objects with orbits very similar to Earth's.
+First observed on 2 August 2025 by the Pan-STARRS 1 telescope at Haleakalā Observatory in Hawaii, is a member of the Arjuna asteroid group—near-Earth objects with orbits very similar to Earth's.

 Discovery

-was detected by the Pan-STARRS survey, with archival observations later confirming its presence in images dating back to 2014.
-Analysis indicated that the asteroid has been in a quasi-satellite configuration with Earth for at least 60 years and is expected to remain in this resonant state until 2083.
-Its small size and faint magnitude (H = 26.4) made it difficult to detect until high-precision surveys were conducted.
+was discovered on 2 August 2025 by the Pan-STARRS 1 telescope at Haleakalā Observatory in Hawaii, United States.
+The asteroid was formally announced by the Minor Planet Center (MPC) in a Minor Planet Electronic Circular on 29 August.

+Upon discovery, the asteroid was first given the temporary internal designation P12dHmP.
+Once it was formally announced on 29 August, it was assigned the provisional designation ' by the MPC.